-Processing a sample that has been spiked with 1 LMO/ GMO grain in 10,000 non-LMO/ non-GMO grains of the same species; or
+Processing a sample that has been spiked with 1 LMOgrain in 10,000 non-LMO grains of the same species; or

 Processing a sample that has been spiked with one grain from species A (for example corn) in 10,000 grains of species B (for example soybean).
 Grains from species A and B should be of similar size.